yateendra/yateendra.github.io/_posts/2020-01-01-malajkudum-waterfall-kanker.md

 ---
 title: 'Our trip to Malanjhkudum Waterfall'
 layout: post
-Description: Malanjhkudum Waterfall is located around 10 kilometers from Kanker city; the road was good enough.
+description: 'Malanjhkudum Waterfall is located around 10 kilometers from Kanker city; the road was good enough.
 I visited there along with my friends on the occasion of Dec.
-31st.
-We reached there in the afternoon; the weather was mild.
-The place was not overcrowded like other waterfalls.
+31st.'
 ---